mavanish/VirTex/docs/source/usage.rst

    $ compute ID group-ID ptm/atom structures threshold group2-ID

-ID, group-ID are documented in compute command\
+ID, group-ID are documented in compute command <br/>
-ptm/atom = style name of this compute command\
+ptm/atom = style name of this compute command <br/>
-structures = default or all or any hyphen-separated combination of fcc, hcp, bcc, ico, sc, dcub, dhex, or graphene = structure types to search for\
-threshold = lattice distortion threshold (RMSD)\
+structures = default or all or any hyphen-separated combination of fcc, hcp, bcc, ico, sc, dcub, dhex, or graphene = structure types to search for <br/> threshold = lattice distortion threshold (RMSD) <br/>
 group2-ID determines which group is used for neighbor selection (optional, default “all”)

 For example: